slatedocs/slate/source/index.html.md

 1. Users A and B successfully pass KYC in our system.
 2. Users A and B successfully link their bank accounts.
 3. [/issue_sila](#issue_sila) is called for user A, requesting issuance of 5173 SILA to their Ethereum address.
-4. $51.73 is debited from A's bank account and sent to our backend, where it will be traded for US Treasuries.
+4. $51.73 is debited from A's bank account via ACH and sent to our backend, where it will be traded for US Treasuries.
 5. When the $51.73 transaction is marked as "finally settled," which takes 2-3 business days, 5173 SILA are minted at user A's Ethereum address.
 6. During this process, you can poll [/get_transactions](#get_transactions) to check the status of this transaction.
-7. When user A has 5173 SILA, those SILA can be transferred to user B's address either with the [/transfer_sila](#transfer_sila) endpoint or directly over the blockchain (which will incur variable "gas costs" in Ethereum for which the developer is responsible).
+7. When user A has 5173 SILA, those SILA can be transferred to user B's address either with the [/transfer_sila](#transfer_sila) endpoint or directly on our ERC-20 smart contract(which will incur variable "gas costs" in Ethereum for which the developer is responsible).
 The transaction can only be tracked with /get_transactions if the /transfer_sila endpoint was called; otherwise, you can use something like Etherscan to monitor the transaction yourself.
 8. When user B has 5173 SILA at their address, they can then have [/redeem_sila](#redeem_sila) called for them, requesting 5173 SILA to be redeemed.
 9. 5173 SILA are immediately burned from B's address and the process of crediting $51.73 to their linked bank account from our backend is started.
 (If crediting fails, perhaps due to the bank account being closed, the transaction will be rolled back, thus re-minting the SILA at B's address.)
 10. Thus, A has been debited $51.73 and B has been credited $51.73.